anuraggambhir88/assignment-python/qa-python-coding-exercise-1.0.1/README.md

 ##Issue 2 :
 -API: /Json
 -Product Version - is Number not float
--Fixed by changing the number to float type

 ##Issue 3 :
 -API: /Json
--Response time is coming greater than 200ms randomly -Fixed by changing the decorator logic
+-Response time is coming greater than 200ms randomly

 ##Issue 5:
 -API /Json